 According to Hilgert et al. (2003), financial literacy is similar to financial knowledge.
-Based on O 15 itas Jasa Keuangan (OJK)'s Indonesian Financial Literacy National Strategy (2017), a person is well-literate if he/she has knowledge about financial institutions, products and services, as well as the features, benefits, risks, rights and obligations of the financial products.
+Based on Otoritas Jasa Keuangan (OJK)'s Indonesian Financial Literacy National Strategy (2017), a person is well-literate if he/she has knowledge about financial institutions, products and services, as well as the features, benefits, risks, rights and obligations of the financial products.
 A highly literate person may probably not make any financial decisions without adequate and sufficient information.
-Several studies have shown the effect of financial literacy on financial decisions.
-Research conducted by Jamal et al. (2015) found that financial literacy has a positively affect consumers' attitudes and saving behavior.
+Several studies have shown the effect of financial literacy has a positively affect consumers' attitudes and saving behavior.
 In addition, Badshah et al. (2014) found that financial literacy has a short-term effect on investment intentions.
 Albaity & Rahman (2019), on the other hand, found that Islamic financial literacy is negatively linked to the intention to use Islamic banking, even though they found that the more literate a customer is the higher is their attitude towards Islamic bank.
 Divergence for theory in the practices of Islamic banks is said to be the cause of the negative relationship (Albaity & Rahman, 2019).
 Thus, following hypothesis is formulated as:

-H3: Islamic financial literacy affects attitudes toward slamic banking products
+H3: Islamic financial literacy affects attitudes towards Islamic banking products